eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

     It will build a communication bridge between the different Participants included in the provided configuration file.
     To stop the execution gracefully use SIGINT (C^) or SIGTERM (kill) signals.
     General options:

+    Application help and information.
     -h --help           Print this help message.
+    -v --version        Print version, branch and commit hash.

+    Application parameters
     -c --config-path    Path to the Configuration File (yaml format) [Default: ./DDS_ROUTER_CONFIGURATION.yaml].
     -r --reload-time    Time period in seconds to reload configuration file.
-This is needed when File Watcher functionality is not available (e.g. config file is a symbolic link).
+This is needed when FileWatcher functionality is not available (e.g. config file is a symbolic link).
 Value 0 does not reload file.
 [Default: 0].
-      -d --debug        Activate debug Logs (be aware that some logs may require specific CMAKE compilation options).
-      -v --version      Print version, branch and commit hash.
     -t --timeout        Set a maximum time in seconds for the Router to run.
 Value 0 does not set maximum.
 [Default: 0].

+    Debug parameters
+    -d --debug          Set log verbosity to Info (Using this option with --log-filter and/or --log-verbosity will head to undefined (not dangerous) behaviour).
+        --log-filter     Set a Regex Filter to filter by category the info and warning log entries.
+[Default = "DDSROUTER"].
+        --log-verbosity  Set a Log Verbosity Level higher or equal the one given.
+(Values accepted: "info","warning","error" no Case Sensitive) [Default = "warning"].

+.. _user_manual_user_interface_version_argument:

+Version Argument
+^^^^^^^^^^^^^^^^

+It shows the current version of the DDS Router and the hash of the last commit of the compiled code.

 .. _user_manual_user_interface_configuration_file_argument: